 3. Take a hot air balloon ride over southwest Ohio.

 Gentle Breeze Hot Air Balloon Company has been lifting people and their spirits for over 35 years.
 They can float you across the countryside or you can take an aerial tour of Cincinnati or Dayton.
 A standard balloon ride with Gentle Breeze can take up to five passengers.

-4.Go kayaking at East Harbor State Park.
+4.Go kayaking at Lake Erie.

 Distance: 167 miles

 Head on up to Sandusky and rent a kayak from Paddle And Climb.
 Lake Erie is beautiful year-round, but especially during the warmer months.
 It’s a good idea to bring sunscreen, a hat, and a bottle of water.
 And don’t forget to do some stretching and snap on a life jacket before launching your kayak.

 You can rent kayaks and stand up paddleboards by the hour, for a half-day, or for the whole day.
 Prices for kayaks are $16/hour, $40/half-day, and $60/full day rental.

 Head to Small City Taproom once you’ve paddled the day away and worked up a killer appetite.
 They’re known for their delicious Asian-inspired cuisine and they have over 80 beers on tap.